 - Percentile within band- denotes percentile within set compensation bands/level set

 It’s really important that you look at total compensation, not just cash compensation - base & variable.
 As tech becomes one of the greatest engines of wealth creation through equity ownership, many historically underrepresented groups have not been part of those gains.
-There are massive disparities that need to be addressed - Carta’s 2019 Table Stakes report shows that men represent 61% of equity owners and own 25% of equity value while women represent 31% of equity owners and only 6% of equity value.
+There are massive disparities that need to be addressed - ChartHop's Charting Better Workplaces 2020 report shows that men have 63% more ownership in a company than woman.
+While women make up 40% of ownership, hey only own 21% of shares.

 In ChartHop, you can easily centralize data from across your payroll and equity systems to get a clear view of what total compensation across groups looks like.
 This provides your team with the data insights needed to drive change, without needing to hire external parties to conduct an analysis.